Running DeepSeek on a CPU with Ollama and Docker

 5. Testing and Using DeepSeek LLMs

-You can interact with the DeepSeek models through the terminal.
+You can interact with the DeepSeek models through the terminal after running them.
 For example:

 Then, type your input query to test the model's capabilities.